alecthomas/entityx/README.md

 # EntityX - A fast, type-safe C++ Entity-Component system

-Entity-Component (EC) systems are a form of decomposition that completely decouple entity logic and data from the entity "objects" themselves.
-The [Evolve your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) article provides a solid overview of EC systems.
+Entity-Component (EC) systems are a form of decomposition that completely decouples entity logic and data from the entity "objects" themselves.
+The [Evolve your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) article provides a solid overview of EC systems and why you should use them.

-EntityX is an EC system that uses C++11 features to provide type-safe component management, event delivery, etc.
+EntityX is an EC system that uses C++11 features to provide type-safe component management, event delivery, etc. It was built during the creation of a 2D space shooter.

 ## Overview

-In EntityX data associated with an entity is called a `Component`. `Systems` use components to implement behavior and can utilize as many components as necessary.
+In EntityX data associated with an entity is called a `Component`. `Systems` encapsulate logic and can use as many component types as necessary.
 An `EventManager` allows systems to interact without being tightly coupled.
-Finally, a `World` object ties all of the systems together for convenience.
+Finally, a `Manager` object ties all of the systems together for convenience.

 As an example, a physics system might need *position* and *mass* data, while a collision system might only need *position* - the data would be logically separated into two components, but usable by any system.
 The physics system might emit *collision* events whenever two entities collide.

 ## Tutorial

+Following is some skeleton code that implements `Position` and `Direction` components, a `MovementSystem` using these data components, and a `CollisionSystem` that emits `Collision` events when two entities collide.

 ### Entities